 To grow your muscle weight, you must consume food in greater quantities than the amount burnt in the body.
 Besides, how fast you burn calories depends on your metabolism, age, physical activity and quantity of food eaten (4).
 Increasing the number of healthy meals per day will give your body the energy and nutrients needed to achieve massive gains.

 Diets with high levels of fats or carbohydrates provide more calories for each serving.
 To create the needed caloric surplus, look at how you can eat less, but heavy.
 This means that you have to focus on meals like whole wheat pasta, dried fruits, or nuts.

-Proteins are necessary in the body as they aid in the recovery and growth of muscles after strenuous exercise.
+Proteins are necessary for the body as they aid in the recovery and growth of muscles after strenuous exercise.
 So for each meal you will want to consume a whole protein source.
 This may include fish, chicken, or eggs, as well as plant proteins.

 It is easier to digest blended food, compared to when you’ve eaten a solid meal.
 To get it right, you can create your own weight gaining shakes through a range of mixtures.
 These may include blending a mixture of milk, peanuts, bananas, and whey protein.